krujos/diskwriter/README.md

 java -jar target/diskwriter-0.0.1-SNAPSHOT.jar
 ````

 `WRITERS` causes the app to spawn a that many threads.
-Each thread writes a ~10MB file over and over again.
+Each thread writes a 1B file over and over again.

+You need to hit the app url to get the threads started writing.